socareta/blog-cms-using-ruby-on-rails/README.md

 # README

-This is Simple cms for blog with limited features, i am still to inprove to make it better..
+This is Simple cms for blog using ruby on rails with limited features, i am still to inprove to make it better..